m80b33/cPassMan/README.md

 ========================

+#Сhanges:

   v0.31

     - should work on linux (but not tested yet)

   v0.3

     - new theme
     - backup function
     - code optimisation

   v0.2

     - Now data in base.pwd is encrypting.